emilygsimmonds/Evolutionarily_Explicit_IPM/README.md

 Full description of all files and contents in [Data_description.md](https://github.com/emilygsimmonds/Evolutionarily_Explicity_IPM/blob/master/Data_description.md).

-[bio_data.csv](https://github.com/emilygsimmonds/Evolutionarily_Explicity_IPM/blob/master/bio_data.csv) : biological data used in the analyses.
+[bio_data.csv](https://github.com/emilygsimmonds/Evolutionarily_Explicity_IPM/blob/master/bio_data.csv) : biological data used in the analyses, updated to include the separate cues for great tits and caterpillars.

 [descale.csv](https://github.com/emilygsimmonds/Evolutionarily_Explicity_IPM/blob/master/descale.csv) : biological data used in the analyses.
 Rows are individual breeding attempts.
 Continuous variables are not scaled.
-All variables are the same as in bio_data.csv.
+All variables are the same as in bio_data.csv, updated to include the separate cues for great tits and caterpillars.

 [bio_data_inheritance.csv](https://github.com/emilygsimmonds/Evolutionarily_Explicity_IPM/blob/master/bio_data_inheritance.csv) : biological data used in the inheritance analyses.